ultral/ultral.github.io/life/how-to-make-speech-en.md

 ![Screenshots 4](assets/hms_screenshots_4.jpg?raw=true)

-If you colorize it then you can increase readability.
+If you colorize it, you can increase readability.

 #### Code

 ![Code](assets/hms_code.jpg?raw=true)

-Huge amount of code is not readable.
-People should load into the mind, understand the context.
-So, the solution is to cut down all not important pats.
-The peace of code can be un compiliable but it must share the gist.
+A huge amount of code is not readable.
+People need to load it into their minds and understand the context.
+The solution is to cut down all unimportant parts.
+The piece of code might be uncompilable, but it must convey the gist.
 To sum up:

-* Disable syntax highlight.
+* Disable syntax highlighting.
-* Remove string numbers.
+* Remove line numbers.
-* Write pseudo code.
+* Write pseudocode.
 * Drop syntax sugar.

 Good:

 * There are 3-10 lines of code.
-* Monowidth font
+* Monospaced font.
-* The maximum size of the font
+* The maximum size of the font.
-* If it is really required you can highlight the important words / strings.
+* If it is really required, you can highlight the important words/strings.

 #### Roadmap

 ![roadmap](assets/hms_roadmap_partial.jpg?raw=true)

-Road maps are really cool way to be on the same page with the audience.
-Also, it helps to glue dferent parts of your story together.
+Roadmaps are a really cool way to stay on the same page with the audience.
+They also help to glue different parts of your story together.

 #### 5±2

-There is [The Magical Number Seven, Plus or Minus Two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) — the one can not keep to much in the head, so:
+There is [The Magical Number Seven, Plus or Minus Two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) — one cannot keep too much in the head, so:

 1. Lists are our friends.
 The key benefit is that they are simple.
-2. Tne only one new thing / idea must be introduced at each slide.
-It is ok to highlight it with another color.
+2. Only one new thing/idea should be introduced on each slide.
+It is okay to highlight it with another color.
-3. One should not present more than 4-5 ideas at the speech.
+3. One should not present more than 4-5 ideas in a speech.

 ### Presentation as Code

-In the past I used to use PowerPoint for presentations.
-There are some problem with it:
+In the past, I used PowerPoint for presentations.
+There are some problems with it:

 * Versioning.
-* There is no coloborative mode.
+* There is no collaborative mode.
 * I have to convert my notes from Markdown to pptx somehow.
 * Immense file size.

-It looks like there is pretty cool replacement of powerpoint which allows to have **Presentation as Code**.
+It looks like there is a pretty cool replacement for PowerPoint that allows having **Presentation as Code**.

-1. Create a presentation in markdown syntax [marpit.marp.app](https://marpit.marp.app/markdown).
+1. Create a presentation in markdown syntax using [marpit.marp.app](https://marpit.marp.app/markdown).
-2. Draw images via draw.io app in svg format
+2. Draw images via the draw.io app in SVG format.
-3. Store it in git
+3. Store it in git.
-4. Export presentation as a pdf
+4. Export the presentation as a PDF.

-also it can be easily integrated with vscode
+It can also be easily integrated with VSCode:

 * [marp-team.marp-vscode](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode)
 * [hediet.vscode-drawio](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)

 There are some downsides:

-* The entry level is much more higher.
+* The entry level is much higher.
 * There is no presenter mode.

 *Slides sources example:*